Entrepreneurship and Empowerment in South Africa

 The student consulting teams are expected to identify and prioritize the key needs of the entrepreneurs and make meaningful progress in addressing some of the priority needs.
 The focus is less on analysis and more on producing tangible deliverables that the entrepreneur can use.
 Students develop marketing and financial plans, create bookkeeping systems, improve operations, renegotiate contracts, and much, much more.
 While gaining practical experiences, students perform an important service in the townships.
 The program is hosted by the University of the Western Cape.

-EESA is a partnership between the University of Florida, Oklahoma State University, the University of Colorado, Texas A&M University, and the University of the Western Cape.
+EESA is a partnership between the University of Florida, Oklahoma State University, the University of Colorado, Texas A&M University, the University of the Western Cape, and The University of Notre Dame.